L&S Spoken-English Proficiency for Teaching Assistants: Policies and Procedures

 It is incumbent on departments to ensure that all potential non-native English speaking TAs have the requisite skills in English to be effective teachers.
-We all recognize and value the contribution that International Teaching Assistants (ITAs) make to our College - the steps enumerated above are not intended to be punitive, but rather are necessary to demonstrate publicly that departments within the College of Letters & Science take seriously the issue of spoken-English proficiency among TAs, and that we do an effective job of overseeing this situation.
+We recognize and value the contribution that International Teaching Assistants (ITAs) make to our College, and policies here are not intended to be punitive, but rather are necessary to demonstrate publicly that departments within the College of Letters & Science take seriously the issue of spoken English proficiency among TAs, and that we do an effective job of overseeing their selection and performance.

-Each department is required to have procedures in place for ensuring that TAs have demonstrated such proficiency.
+Each department is required to have procedures in place for ensuring that TAs have demonstrated appropriate proficiency in spoken English.

-- The offer of a guarantee of long-term support to a non-native English speaking student should be made contingent on demonstration of the requisite level of spoken English proficiency.
+- The offer of a guarantee of long-term support as a TA to a non-native English speaking student should be made contingent on demonstration of the requisite level of spoken English proficiency.

-- Departments may elect to have potential teaching assistants complete the SPEAK test and/or may establish other mechanisms (extensive interviews, panels, delivery of a lecture, assessments by staff or alumni who may be in the applicant's geographical area, tape recordings, on-site interviews, mock teaching sessions, etc.) for assessing such proficiency.
+- Satisfactory performance on an alternative assessment method established by the department (extensive interviews, panels, delivery of a lecture, assessments by staff or alumni who may be in the applicant's geographical area, recordings, on-site interviews, mock teaching sessions, etc.)

-- If your department does not use the SPEAK test scoring guidelines to determine eligibility for teaching assistant assignments, you must submit to the Dean’s Office detailed information about the English proficiency of each non-native English speaking TA.
+- Note that if a department establishes an alternative method for determine eligibility for TA assignments, it must submit to the Dean’s Office detailed information about the English proficiency of each non-native English speaking TA.

 - Departments are required to have a system, publicized to students, for complaints concerning TA performance.

-- Graduate students who are not qualified in English will not be permitted to serve as teaching assistants, and any problems in this area should be brought to the attention of L&S administration without delay.
+- Graduate students who do not demonstrate English proficiency are not permitted to perform instructional duties that require spoken English.
+Any problems in this area should be brought to the attention of L&S administration without delay (contact Lynne Prost, email@example.com).

 - Students with a score greater than or equal to 50 may teach with no further English language testing requirements.